mrbing47/stream/README.md

 ## _stream.cmd_

-This files allows the user to open the server in the present directory like
+This files allows the user to start the server from **Command Prompt** either in the present directory like

 ```
 path/to/your/content> stream